 Guidance.
 This section represents minimum standards that an RBS must meet.
 Individuals who supervise and take responsibility for construction, repair, and modification of railroad bridges must be competent to ensure that the work is performed in accordance with valid standards and any particular specifications, plans, and instructions applicable to the work to be performed.
+Track owners should be extremely diligent when determining the competency of an RBS as this is a safety-critical function.
 An RBS must be authorized by the track owner to approve or restrict the movement of railroad traffic over a bridge according to its current condition or state of repair.
 This provision applies to any such individual, regardless of job title, who directly oversees such work and approves or restricts the movement of railroad traffic during the progress of the work.